How to Clean a Bong, the Right Way

 What about over-the-counter medication?

 At your local head shop, you’ve probably seen some bong cleaners that make all types of claims for keeping your bong clean.
-Some of these are just pre-mixed solutions of alcohol and salt, mixed with fragrances.
-They’re a convenient way to clean out your bong, but there’s also no way you can’t just mix up your own solution at home.
+They’re a convenient way to clean out your bong and usually include enough supplies for several deep cleaning sessions.

 The bong term solution